utkarshdalal/PluviaGoldberg/README.md

 To report issues or receive support, join the [Discord server](https://discord.gg/2hKv4VfZfE)

 ## Building
+### IF YOU JUST WANT TO USE THE APP, PLEASE SEE THE HOW TO USE SECTION ABOVE.
+THIS IS ONLY NEEDED IF YOU WANT TO CONTRIBUTE FOR DEVELOPMENT.
 1. I use a normal build in Android studio.
 Hit me up if you can't figure out how to build.
 2. You will need to download [imagefs_gamenative](https://drive.google.com/file/d/1IfPTwHKcGbhrRBFd0JLBVvIdeA9bFocE/view?usp=sharing) and [imagefs_patches_gamenative](https://drive.google.com/file/d/1RJb204kybzigEcjHegh7y1T8lcXb_6wG/view?usp=drive_link) for this to work and place them in the `src/main/assets` folder.
 These files are available on request for legitimate development purposes.
 Google Drive has blocked access to them as they are compressed archives.
 Please write to me on Discord and I can share them with you there.